 Immediately following the presentation, participants will visit the landfill working face in a bus or SWACO vehicle to observe the operations first-hand.
 Attendees will remain in a vehicle at all times.

 School tours and field trips are provided throughout the year.
-Landfill tours last approximately 60 to 90 minutes and include an in-classroom presentation and an in-vehicle tour.
+Landfill tours are offered Tuesday - Friday each week and last approximately 60 to 90 minutes.
+They include an in-classroom presentation and an in-vehicle tour.
 Check out our Resources for all of your Field Trip needs.

 To inquire about taking a tour of the Franklin County Sanitary Landfill, please contact SWACO.